ivanoats/Full-Stack-JavaScript-Engineering/backbone/backbone_crud.md

     });
   }
 });
 There is a lot of new functionality in this view.
 The first thing to notice is the events object, which is a lot like the routes object in our router.
 The left side of each entry is the action that we're listening for and the right side is the function to call when that action happens.
 In our case we're waiting for the notes form to be submitting and when that happens we call the save function.
 Notice that we don't require note model into this view.
-Instead we rely on the router to place the note model into our view as the model parameter and use the mode.save function with our new data specified in the first object argument.
-We could instead do something like this:
+Instead we rely on the router to place the note model into our view as the model parameter and use the mode.save function with our new data specified in the first object argument We could instead do something like this:
 ```javascript
 save: function(e) {
   var newNoteBody = this.$('input[name=noteBody]').val();